 “The winter elements simply provide me new opportunities to capture my clients in diverse environments.”

-For some photographers, cold weather or snow makes it hard to shoot outside, but Joe says he’s trained himself to make the most of what he calls less hospitable factors.
+When it comes to photographing in winter, for some photographers, cold weather or snow makes it hard to shoot outside, but Joe says he’s trained himself to make the most of what he calls less hospitable factors.

-“I keep things quick and plan out shoots strategically to capture the magic of snow without needing to spend a considerable amount of time actually engaging with it!
+When it comes to photographing in winter, Joe says “I keep things quick and plan out shoots strategically to capture the magic of snow without needing to spend a considerable amount of time actually engaging with it!
 I utilize apps to strategically plan the use of light during the winter months when the days are shorter and I work with my clients to plan for ways to maximize our time together.”

 Joe credits growing up in Pennsylvania with his resourcefulness around the elements and has five tips on how to survive the winter season and stay on top of your game.

-5 Tips for Staying on Top This Winter Season
+Photographing in Winter: 5 Tips for Staying on Top This Winter Season

 1. Prioritize — utilize lists and set expectations for yourself.